 - Location: Kentucky

-If you're under 18, you'll be responsible for completing 60 hours of driving practice with a licensed adult, and 10 of those hours must be completed at night.
+If you're under 18 years old, you'll be responsible for completing 60 hours of driving practice with a licensed adult, and 10 of those hours must be completed at night.

 You'll need to show proof of those hours when you apply for your regular driver license.

-All drivers under the age of 18 must complete a four-hour Graduated Licensing education course within one year of obtaining a license, and all counties will have free courses provided by the Transportation Cabinet.
+All drivers under the age of 18 must complete a four-hour Graduated Licensing education course while you have your permit or intermediate license, and all counties will have free courses provided by the Transportation Cabinet.

 These courses can be substituted by high school driver education classes, as well as private driving school courses that are approved by the Cabinet.
 You must provide the Division of Driver Licensing (DDL) with a copy of your completion certificate.

 To enroll in the class, contact the DDL at (502) 564-0276 to ensure yourself a spot in your county's class.

 The class deals mostly with making decisions as a driver, including issues related to drinking, attitudes, and seat belt laws.
 No hands-on instruction is given in this class.